 Paid work hours – working ‘in’ your business

-‘Paid work hours’ means the hours of work for which you are actually charging a client, as distinct from the other hours of work necessary when you’re a freelancer or owner/operator of a small business.
+‘Paid work hours’ are the hours of work for which you are actually charging a client, as distinct from the many other hours of work necessary (e.g. administration, marketing) when you’re a freelancer or owner/operator of a small business.

 Example: Donna is a freelance scribe/consultant.
-She knows how many paid hours she needs to do every week to make a small profit, and has scheduled more than those ‘required’ number of work hours into her working week because 1) she is able to handle that workload, and 2) it is always a good idea to earn a bit extra, so that you are able to manage financially when business slows down or unforeseen expenses arise.
+She does not outsource any work.
+She knows how many paid hours she needs to do hands-on every week to make a profit.
+She has scheduled more than those ‘required’ number of paid work hours into her working week because 1) she is able to handle that workload, and 2) it is always a good idea to earn extra when you can, so that you are able to make ends meet when business slows down or unforeseen expenses arise.

 Unpaid work hours – working ‘on’ your business

 Example: Michael is an editor.
-He counted up the hours he was spending doing administration work and was surprised how much time he was spending doing those tasks for which he wasn’t being paid.
-As a result, he 1) increased his rates so his charges covered some of the administration time required to manage those and other jobs, and 2) streamlined his administration processes so he spent less weekly hours on administration tasks.
+He counted up the hours he was spending doing administration work and was surprised how much time he was spending doing tasks for which he wasn’t being paid.
+He thought about it.
+He then 1) reviewed and streamlined his office procedures so he required fewer unpaid work hours doing administration tasks each week, and 2) increased his rates so his overall charges per week covered the unpaid administration time he would now be spending during a typical week – plus a profit, of course.

-Deciding how many work hours you want to do
+Deciding how many work hours you should do each week

-Add the weekly unpaid work hours you need to do to keep your business running smoothly (that you don’t charge clients for) to your minimum weekly requirement of paid work hours and the earnings from those paid hours, to see how many hours of work you need to do each week, and your average earnings ‘per hour of work’ (including the non-chargeable hours).
+Add the weekly unpaid work hours you need to do to keep your business running smoothly (that you don’t charge clients for) to your minimum earnings you need to earn from your paid work hours, to see the total hours of work you need to do each week, and to be clear about what you are really earning per hour of work, on average.

 Example: for the first six years of running her scribing/editing business, Sally’s goal was to simply work as many hours and earn as much as possible.
-She was committed to making her business successful and worked very long hours.
-Then (due to family reasons) her priorities changed and she no longer wanted to work such long hours, so she decided how many weekly hours she needed to work to earn enough for the business to stay profitable, and then (more or less) stuck to those hours.
+She was committed to making her business successful and worked very, very long hours for the first few years.
+Then, she had a child and her priorities changed: she no longer wanted to work such long hours.
+Over time, she worked out how many hours she needed to work each week, or month, to earn enough for the business to stay profitable, and then (more or less) stuck to those hours.

 One of the most important things I have learned from operating my online scribing and editing business over many years is this:

-So if business is slow, don’t despair.
-If you continue to spend all of your scheduled work hours actually working (whether paid or otherwise), then through your marketing activities you should end up winning new clients, new jobs and, ultimately, achieving your weekly income goal.
+So if business is slow at times, don’t despair.
+If you continue to spend all of your usual work hours actually working (whether paid or otherwise), then through your unpaid business activities you should end up winning new clients, new jobs and, ultimately, achieving your income goals long term.

 Example: I do exactly what I have described above and it works.
-But in addition to that, I have learned to dedicate about 10 hours a week to marketing alone.
-(For me, this includes writing blogs – such as this – and participating in social media platforms such as Facebook, LinkedIn and Instagram which gets and keeps the name of ‘On Time Typing’ out there.)
-If you keep on promoting your business, rain or shine, and keep on working your usual hours even though the work has dropped off a little, and make sure you are charging the rates you need to charge to make a profit, you’ll achieve success.
+I spend an average of about one work day a week on marketing alone.
+(For me, this includes writing blogs and participating in social media platforms such as Facebook, LinkedIn and Instagram.)
+I make sure I spend at least a few hours a month on formal professional development because it’s good for me and good for my business.
+If you keep on working your usual hours even when the work has dropped off a little, and make sure you are charging the rates you need to charge to make a profit, you’ll achieve success.

 How best to schedule the number of work hours you need to work, into your week?

-Work out a schedule that you can comfortably fit into your outside-of-work lifestyle and commitments.
+- Work out a schedule that you can comfortably fit into your lifestyle and commitments.
 You can work days, evenings and/or weekends.
 But don’t try to cram an unsustainable number of work hours into your week.
-If you want to work more hours than you seem to have time for, you’ll need to re-evaluate your commitment to earnings/work versus non-work/lifestyle; that is, work out your priorities based on your situation and needs.
+If you do, it will only end in tears.

-Also, in the real world of running your own business, you have to expect the unexpected.
+- Expect the unexpected.
 Sometimes you’ll need to work extra hours to meet a deadline, or a family issue will arise that necessitates taking time out.
 When those things happen, don’t stress.
-Just do what needs to be done and once the event has passed, go back to your usual schedule but try to fit in some ‘extra’ work hours over the following weeks to make up for the work hours you have lost.
+Just do what needs to be done and once the event has passed, try to make up for the work hours you have lost.